-How to Shop for Car Insurance: A Step-by-Step Guide
+How to Shop for Car Insurance

 At Compare.com, it’s our mission to find simple ways to help our customers save money on the things they need.
 While we partner with some of the companies and brands we talk about in our articles, all of our content is written and reviewed by our independent editorial team and never influenced by our partnerships.
 Learn about how we make money, review our editorial standards, and reference our data methodology to learn more about why you can trust Compare.com.

 Recent data from the Bureau of Labor Statistics reveals a staggering 18% surge in car insurance rates since July of last year.
 And some states are seeing steeper increases than others, especially New Mexico, Nevada, and New Jersey.
 With no end in sight, shopping around for car insurance rates is more important now than ever.

 Comparison shopping as you near your policy renewal comes with many benefits.
 Saving money is the most obvious benefit, but you may also find better-value policies, uncover new discount programs, and fine-tune your coverage.

 - Comparison shop methodically: Get quotes from multiple insurers for the same coverage types, coverage levels, and deductibles.